Ultimate Tax Guide for Ministers

 Who qualifies as a minister for tax purposes?

-The IRS has determined that the word “minister” does not reference any specific religion and is used broadly to describe a leader in any religion.
-For tax purposes, ministers must meet the requirements and be licensed, commissioned, or ordained by their specific religion to perform ministerial duties.
-These can include preaching, conducting worship, and maintaining a religious organization.
+The IRS states that the word “minister” does not reference any specific religion and is used broadly to describe a leader in any religion.
+For tax purposes, ministers must meet five requirements and be licensed, commissioned, or ordained by their specific religion to perform ministerial duties.
+Not all five factors must be true; both the courts and the IRS usually consider everything together when deciding.
+These can include:

 Are ministers traditional employees?